danieln0bre/danieln0bre/README.md

 👋 About Me
 </h1>

-I'm an IT Bachelor student at UFRN, Brazil, passionate about technology and its potential to create innovative solutions.
+I'm a Junior System Analyst at CI&T and IT Bachelor student at UFRN, passionate about technology and its potential to create innovative solutions.
 My interests lie in:

 - 💡 Machine Learning: Exploring algorithms, models, and data to create intelligent systems.